herzbube/libsgfcplusplus/README.md

 - Check the file content for correctness.
 - Correct any errors.
 - Convert FF[1] - FF[3] files to the FF[4] format.
+- Convert files with a character encoding that is not UTF-8 to the UTF-8 character encoding.

 libsgfc++ is not restricted to files, it also reads and writes SGF data from/to `std::string` without filesystem interaction.